-For two years Saavedra kept his illegal status a secret from both friends and faculty.
+For two years Saavedra kept his undocumented status a secret from both friends and faculty.
 He found solace in Kenyon’s religious community, becoming a peer minister, and developed serious interests in painting, poetry, and multicultural literature.
 But try as he might, the issue of who he was—and wasn’t—consumed him, as did his sense of social justice, his need to get involved, to do something.

 Unable to spend a semester abroad his junior year, he enrolled at Georgetown, where he fell in with a group of immigration activists know as “Dreamers.”
 They took their name from the DREAM Act, an as-yet-unpassed measure that would grant conditional permanent residency to undocumented immigrants who arrived in the U.S. as minors, have stayed for at least five years, graduated from high school, and have no criminal record.
 Like Saavedra, most of the Georgetown activists were young and undocumented; unlike him, most had also gone public with their status.
 It was more than a matter of pride; his new friends believed “being out” humanized their cause.
-Proclaiming their illegality was a great risk—deportations had reached record levels during the Obama’s first term—but the torment of staying silent cut far deeper.
+Proclaiming their status was a great risk—deportations had reached record levels during the Obama’s first term—but the torment of staying silent cut far deeper.

 Back at Kenyon for his senior year, Saavedra spoke freely about his undocumented status for the first time.
 It made him feel emboldened, like he finally belonged, and he began devoting much of his time to immigration issues.
 The DREAM Act had recently been voted down for the third time since 2001, but another presidential election was coming up and, with a growing Hispanic population changing electoral dynamics, immigration reform loomed large.